sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-23.md

 | 9          | 2801,96       | 1703,16               | 164,5%  |
 | 10         | 8184,73       | 5219,44               | 156,8%  |

 Looking at this table, we notice number ranging from 113,6% to 164,5%.
-Even if the data is noisy, it seems clear that are bellow the expected 200%.
+Even if the data is noisy, it seems clear that this is below the expected 200%.

 ### Chicken Scheme (compiled)

-In order to check the number, I compiled the program with Chicken Scheme on OS X and got this results:
+In order to check the number, I compiled the program with Chicken Scheme on OS X and got these results:

 | log(prime) | prime          | time (µs) | time improved (µs) |
 | ---------- | -------------- | --------- | ------------------ |